-Urge Pinellas County Commissioners to REJECT New Ordinance Being Considered to Harm Lawful Pet Stores & Breeders
+Urge Pinellas County Commissioners to REJECT New Ordinance to Include Flawed Canine Care Certification

 Despite the fact that in 2022, Pinellas County Commissioners discussed banning the retail sale of dogs in pet stores.
 So-called, "compromise" legislation was passed instituting a moratorium preventing any new pet stores from selling dogs in Pinellas County.